 Follow our social media accounts to keep up to date with specific programs and initiatives.

 Women play an important role in Tasmania’s economy.
 The need for business to attract and retain skilled women is vital to Tasmania’s economic productivity.
 An important key to retaining skilled employees is the extent to which businesses can provide flexibility in employment and family friendly workplaces.
 This means workplaces which enable employees to balance paid employment with caring for children and other family members.
 Employees are increasingly looking for companies that will be supportive of their need for a healthy work-life balance.

 Flexible work practices enable employees and employers to better manage the work/life balance.
-This guide is intended to assist organisations and employees who wish to implement such work practices.

 Flexible work practices can be broad ranging and as creative as management and employee negotiations allow.
 What may suit one employee or organisation, may not suit another.